 Work on time management

-It’s hard not to feel stressed when you don’t have time to get everything done.
+Not having time to get everything you need done can be a very stressful situation.
 If you tend to put things off until the last minute, taking steps to improve your time management skills can be easy and effective.
 Establishing a schedule or a daily routine will help you use the time you have more effectively.

 If you learn to prioritize tasks, you can take care of time-sensitive things right away.
 You’ll be able to plan ahead and work towards goals that you’ll be able to achieve.